Deb Verhoeven

 She was the inaugural director of the Humanities Networked Infrastructure (HuNI) project, a national linked data initiative intended to unite and unlock Australia's cultural datasets.
 The project is funded by NeCTAR (National eResearch Collaboration Tools and Resources).
 HuNI is a national Virtual Laboratory project developed as part of the Australian government’s NeCTAR (National e-Research Collaboration Tools and Resources) program.
 HuNI combines information from 31 of Australia’s most significant cultural datasets.
 These datasets comprise more than a million authoritative records relating to the people, organisations, objects and events that make up Australia's abundant cultural heritage.
 HuNI also enables researchers to work with and share this large-scale aggregation of cultural information.
 HuNI was developed as a partnership between 13 public institutions, led by Deakin University.
 It is now operated by UTS.

-In 2013, Verhoeven initiated the Research My World collaboration between Deakin University and the crowdfunding platform Pozible to pilot the micro-financing of university research.
-On the basis of this initiative Verhoeven was recognised by Campus Review as Australia’s most innovative academic.

 A former CEO of the Australian Film Institute, Verhoeven is a member of the Australian Film Critics Association, the Fédération Internationale de la Presse Cinématographique (FIPRESCI), an honorary life member of Women in Film and Television, an executive member of the International Cinema Audiences Research Group (ICARG), and a founding member of the Screen Economics Research Group (SERG).
 As a film critic Verhoeven is a regular critical contributor to various programs on ABC Radio National and appeared fortnightly on the high rating Jon Faine program on ABC Local Radio for seven years.
 She was film critic for The Melbourne Times for six years and ran film programs on various public radio stations around Melbourne for many years prior to this.

 Verhoeven has an active role in film publishing.
 Until 2012, she was chair of the film journal Senses of Cinema and was editor of the journal Studies in Australasian Cinema (Intellect) in 2009/10.